-These financial statements, which represent the separate financial statements of the Parent Company CIR S.p.A., have been prepared in accordance with international accounting standards (IAS/IFRS) published by the International Accounting Standards Board ("IASB") and endorsed by the European Union, together with all the measures issued in implementation of Art.
-9 of D. Lgs. no. 38/2005, including all the interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), previously known as the Standing Interpretations Committee ("SIC").
+These financial statements have been prepared in accordance with international accounting standards (IAS/IFRS) issued by the International Accounting Standards Board ("IASB") and ratified by the European Union, as well as with the measures issued in implementation of Art.
+9 of Legislative Decree 38/2005, including all the interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), previously known as the Standing Interpretations Committee ("SIC").